hmasing/solo_aviation_playbook/kitabu/text/04_Avionics_Operations.md

 ---

-## Avionics Technician Training and Certification
+## Technician Training and Certification

 Manage avionics technician training, certification, and competency assessment to ensure qualified personnel perform all avionics work.